Glossary

 Tangata whenua

-Local people, hosts, indigenous people.
+Local people, hosts, indigenous people (of Aotearoa New Zealand).

 Tāwhirimātea